szilard/talk-LARUG-munging/README.md

-Talk at [LA R meetup (Nov 2013)](http://www.meetup.com/LA-RUG/events/143230812/) giving a high-level overview of data munging.
+Talk at the [LA R meetup](http://www.meetup.com/LA-RUG/events/143230812/) (Nov 2013) giving a high-level overview of data munging.